bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Introduction

-In this paper, we propose bioSBM, an interpretable network model that directly links chromatin structure with biochemical features. bioSBM is based on the stochastic block model (SBM)~\cite{wang_stochastic_1987,snijders_estimation_1997}, a class of generative network models that partition the network into communities based on interaction patterns, making them highly suitable for uncovering latent structures in chromatin interaction maps. bioSBM modulates this community structure by considering biochemical covariates such as histone modifications and transcription factor binding, therefore constructing a quantitative framework to understand the relationship between 3D chromatin organization and biochemical processes.
-Unlike traditional SBMs, which assign each node to a single community, bioSBM allows for mixed memberships, enabling genomic regions to participate in multiple communities simultaneously, thus capturing the context-dependent nature of chromatin interactions.
+In this paper, we propose bioSBM, an interpretable network model that directly links chromatin structure with biochemical features. bioSBM is based on the stochastic block model (SBM)~\cite{wang_stochastic_1987,snijders_estimation_1997}, a class of generative network models that partition the network into communities based on interaction patterns, making them highly suitable for uncovering latent structures in chromatin interaction maps.
+The first SBM attempt to model long-range chromatin contacts was proposed in 2015 by Cabreros {\it et al.}~\cite{cabreros_detecting_2015}. bioSBM builds on this previous study by modulating this community structure by considering biochemical covariates such as histone modifications and transcription factor binding, therefore constructing a quantitative framework to understand the relationship between 3D chromatin organization and biochemical processes, a problem already studied in previous works such as~\cite{lanIntegrationHiCChIPseq2012}.
+Unlike traditional SBM's, which assign each node to a single community, bioSBM allows for mixed memberships, enabling genomic regions to participate in multiple communities simultaneously, thus capturing the context-dependent nature of chromatin interactions.

 We apply our model to Hi-C data from the GM12878 lymphoblastoid cell line, where we identify interpretable community structures that include, but go beyond, the conventional A/B compartmentalization and subcompartments~\cite{rao_3d_2014}.
 In addition to community detection, we can infer the map from biochemical features to the community composition of entire chromosomes and we learn the interaction patterns that link the various communities.
 Finally, the results of our inference allow us to show that bioSBM can serve as a generative model capable of predicting Hi-C maps for unseen chromosomes and cellular conditions, further demonstrating its robustness and utility.